Katello/katello-client-bootstrap/README.md

   Alternatively, autosigning can be enabled for the system in question.
 (And be careful, auto-signing isnt one of those things you'd leave enabled forever)

+# Dependencies

+* Python2 >= 2.5 or 2.4 with python-simplejson installed
+* subscription-manager (if the machine has no previous subscription)

 # User required inputs

 * Hostname of Foreman and/or Capsule host